ibm-cloud-docs/ContinuousDelivery/ts_index.md

 `FAILED Server error, status code: 400, error code: 100005, message: You have exceeded your organization's memory limit.`

 You can either increase the memory quota of your account or reduce the memory that your apps use.
 The maximum memory quota for a trial account is 2 GB.
 To increase the memory quota of your account, convert your trial account to a pay account.
 For information about how to convert your trial account to a pay account, see [Pay accounts](/docs/pricing/index.html#pay-accounts).
-To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} console or the cf command-line interface.
+To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} console or the cf command line interface.

 If you use the {{site.data.keyword.Bluemix_notm}} console, complete the following steps: